Wyoming station (Delaware)

-Wyoming is a historic railway station located at Wyoming, Kent County, Delaware.
+Wyoming is a historic railway station located at Wyoming, Delaware, United States.
 It was built by the Delaware Railroad in 1872, and is a one-story, five-bay, brick, Italianate-style building.
 It has a low hipped roof with shallow eaves, round-headed doorways and windows, and a projecting bow-front window.
 The station has been renovated for use as town offices.

 It was added to the National Register of Historic Places in 1980 as the Wyoming Railroad Station.
 It is located in the Wyoming Historic District.